-A relatively new (cult) domaine, only established in 2000 by the flamboyant winemaker Jayson Woodbridge from Canada in St. Helena (Napa Valley - California).
-A specialist "pur sang" who produces high quality wines from principally Cabernet Sauvignon.
+Hundred Acre Winery is a relatively new (cult) domain, only established in 2000 by the flamboyant winemaker Jayson Woodbridge from Canada in St. Helena (Napa Valley, California).
+A specialist "pur sang" who produces high quality wines from principally Cabernet Sauvignon grapes.

 Jayson Woodbridge, a former investment banker, bought his first vineyard in the 1990s.
 He now has three different vineyards in use.
 The first plot he bought was “Kayli Morgan” (3.6 ha) in Howell Mountain.
 This 100% Cabernet Sauvignon saw his debut in in 2000.
 The name "Hundred Acre" is derived from the "Hundred Acre Wood", where Winnie the Pooh and his friends were living.
 This is what Jayson’s kids called the forest they used to play in.
 That forest has now become a vineyard, but by naming the wine after it, his children still get to enjoy Hundred Acre.

 Futher acquisitions were the “Ark Vineyard” (6 ha) and “Few and Far Between” of just 2 ha.
 The latter is located just above the historic Eisele Vineyard at Calistoga.
 His approach to winemaking has always been very serious.
 The vineyards are in excellent condition, and they are equipped with a special misting system.
 This method is copied from the Dutch tulip industry.
 The mist prolongs the growing season so that the grapes can ripen optimally.
 Only one bunch is harvested per vine, which requires intensive pruning and produces extremely low yields.
 The harvest takes at least five different picking rounds.
 All grapes are selected and sorted by hand.